emerald-dao/beginner-cadence-course/README.md

 ## "What will this course look like?"

-The lessons will be split into "days."
+The lessons will be split into "chapters," and chapters will be split into "days."
 I did it this way so you can manage your time and progress through the course as you like.
 Do not feel pressured to do this every day.
 Do it at your own pace and have fun with it!
 It will always be here :)

 Here's an overview of what this will look like:
 - Lessons split into days